Ironside (Black novel): Plot summary

 Corny later gives Ethine back in exchange for the release of Luis' brother, but his brother has already been killed and all the faeries return is his body.
 Luis attempts to use Corny's curse to kill himself in grief, but he puts Corny's hand on his tears, washing away the curse in salt water.
 Kaye then realises that Roiben is going to have to battle Ethine, not the knight Talathain as they assumed.
 She goes to warn Roiben.
 In order to speak to him, Kaye must complete his quest, and she does, claiming that she can lie, which in itself is an untruth.

 Roiben goes ahead with the duel anyway, glad of the warning.
 He beats Ethine but asks her who she will pass the crown on to before killing her.
 The Seelie queen objects to this, but Roiben declares that his sister has the right to declare her successor even with her last breath.
 Silarial tells him that she may dictate the terms as the Bright Court will easily defeat the Unseelie Court in a fight; Roiben asks her if she will void their previous bargain, and Silarial agrees.
 At this, Roiben reveals that he has gathered an army from the exiled fae, which surround the Seelie Court, but Silarial then threatens Kaye's life.
 Ethine kills Silarial with the sword she had been given, declaring that Silarial is no longer her Queen.
 Ethine now holds the crown because she was Silarial's heir, but she chooses to give it to Roiben, saying "Take it and be damned."
 Roiben states that his sister's hate was a fair price to pay for peace and now rules both the Seelie and Unseelie Courts; peace will be held as long as he controls both courts.

-Kaye strikes a deal with Kate to teach her about being a human in return for being taught about being a faery, in an attempt to help the girl, adjust.
+Kaye strikes a deal with Kate to teach her about being a human in return for being taught about being a faerie, in an attempt to help the girl adjust.
 Kaye tells Roiben that she plans to open a coffee shop in Ironside with Corny and Luis, who are now dating, and spend half her time in Faery; she reveals that she was able to say she could lie because "lying" can also mean lying on the ground.